 The SPS will be encouraging schools to freeze posts where appropriate.
-Where vacant posts are essential then consideration should be given to relocating staff who are in vulnerable posts into the vacant post.
-Where necessary retraining should be given to facilitate this.
+Where vacant posts are essential then consideration should be given to relocating staff that are in vulnerable posts into the vacant post: where necessary retraining should be given to facilitate this.

-5. Phased Retirement for Teachers
+4. Phased Retirement for Teachers